0%

 4. REGULATIONS SNAPSHOT

-Compliance with Indiana Department of Natural Resources (DNR) regulations is critical for preserving this incredible fishery.
-Ensure you have your current Indiana fishing license on hand (a signed ink copy or a valid electronic version on your smartphone).
+Compliance with the Indiana Department of Natural Resources regulations is critical for preserving this incredible fishery.
+Ensure you have your current Indiana fishing license on hand, whether a physical copy or a valid electronic version.
+Because the Wabash forms the border with Illinois, be acutely aware of which state's waters you are actively fishing and launching from.

 5. REGIONAL ALTERNATIVE

-If the Wabash River is blown out, muddy, and choked with spring debris, do not force a dangerous situation on the main channel.
-Pack up and make the 35 to 40-minute drive south to the Hovey Lake Fish & Wildlife Area.
-Alternatively, bank anglers can visit the family-friendly ponds located right inside Harmonie State Park to target early-season bluegill and bass.
+If the Wabash River is blown out, heavily muddied, and choked with dangerous spring debris, do not force a risky situation on the main channel.
+Instead, pack up your gear and make the thirty-five to forty-minute drive south to the Hovey Lake Fish and Wildlife Area,.

-Hovey Lake is a stunning 1,400-acre oxbow lake that feels more like a Louisiana bayou than the Midwest, complete with majestic bald cypress trees emerging from the water.
-Because it is somewhat sheltered from the main river's wrath, it offers much safer and more predictable spring fishing.
+Hovey Lake is a stunning 1,400-acre oxbow lake that feels more like a Louisiana bayou than the Midwest, complete with majestic bald cypress trees emerging directly from the water,.
+Because it is sheltered from the main river's wrath, it offers much safer and more predictable fishing conditions.
+Target Crappie and Largemouth Bass by pitching live minnows or weedless jigs into the intricate root systems, known as cypress knees, and submerged brush piles,.
+Alternatively, bank anglers and families can visit the accessible fishing ponds located right inside Harmonie State Park to target early-season bluegill and bass from the shore,.

 Tight lines!